30 hours funded childcare

 - one parent is employed and one parent is disabled or incapacitated based on receipt of specific benefits.

 - You do not need to actually work 16 hours per week, but your earnings must equal at least 16 hours work at minimum wage/national living wage.
-This equates to a minimum income requirement for a parent/carer over the age of 25 of £115.20 a week, or for 21-24 year olds of £107.20 a week.

 - A parent/carer will be eligible if they expect (on average) to earn this amount over the coming three months.